Laurent Rossi: Alpine

 After the surprise departure of Cyril Abiteboul, Rossi was appointed CEO of Alpine in January 2021, reporting directly to Luca de Meo CEO of Renault.
 His first season with Alpine was highlighted by Esteban Ocon’s victory in Hungary and Fernando Alonso’s podium in Qatar, and a fifth position in the constructors’ championship before AlphaTauri.

+In July 2023, Rossi was replaced in his role by Philippe Krief.